mlibrary/winterberry/README.md

 * Setup

 ## Introduction
 This repository manages the implementation for processing Fulcrum monographs.
+See the following tickets:
+1. HELIO-2455
-See ticket HELIO-2545.
+2. HELIO-2545.

 ## Prerequisites